bytes7bytes7/quick_quotes_quill/README.md

 <img src="https://raw.githubusercontent.com/bytes7bytes7/quick_quotes_quill/master/screenshots/single_quill.png">

 Also you can use `FileQuill` to store your logs in file.
-This quill allows use to specify directory and the max size of each log file.
+This quill allows you to specify directory and the max size of each log file.
 When a file reaches size limit, `FileQuill` archives it and create a new one.